ysyushi/HyperMine/README.md

 ```
 where **tabs** are used as separators on each line.
 We use tabs for better readability.

 An example file can be found at `/data/yushi2/linkedin_maple/maple_github/data/one_example_pair_feature.tsv` on dmserv4 (existing as of Dec.
 19, 2018).
+Please reach out to us if you would like to obtain a copy.

 ### Supervision
 The supervision file provides a list of **positive** hypernym-hyponym pairs.
 Each line is a record with format